zchking/docs/pages/katalon-store/docs/publisher/submit-plugin.md

 ![](../../../images/katalon-store/docs/publisher/upload-plugin.png)

 2. Click Browse, select and upload your plugin or Drag and drop your plugin from your device.

+**Note: Before uploading your package, please check your .zip file carefully.
+Make sure that you zipped the PLUGIN FILE ONLY (excluding the folder).*

 3. If your plugin passes all the checks, you will be allowed to click Continue.